p4rkerw/SALSA/Tutorial/Tutorial.md

 --funcotation reference/funcotator_dataSources.v1.6.20190124g \
 --threads 4
 ```
-**(Recommended) STEP 5:** Use barcode celltype annotations to filter the coordinate-sorted cellranger bam using the CB tag.
+**(Recommended) Step 5:** Use barcode celltype annotations to filter the coordinate-sorted cellranger bam using the CB tag.
 This step is required if you want to analyze cell-specific or single cell allelic effects.
 The barcode annotation file has three columns where the first column is the barcode, the second column is the library_id, and the third column is the celltype annotation.
 For the purposes of the tutorial, we will only filter chr22.

 **Usage**
 ```